 You will need:

-I’ve listed the exact materials that we used below.
+I’ve listed the exact materials that we used for the DIY light-box below.
 They were items that we already owned and nothing was actually bought specifically for this project so chances are, you already own very similar items to these:

 - Trosfast tray – IKEA (approx Â£2)